TJCAJ/memorycardgame/README.md

 ### **Acknowledgements**

-I would like to thank my mentor Gareth for his continued guidance and expertise,
+I would like to thank my mentor Gareth Mc Girr for his continued guidance and expertise,
-my fellow classmates and cohort facilitatotor Kristyna... as well as the extended Code Institute Slack community where I found many answers to my questions just by searching previous threads.
-Especially my classmate Maurice who reached out to me and helped me understand the basic of javascript better in aone on one session, as I had a very tough and slow learning curve.
+my fellow classmates and Cohort Facilitator Kristyna Wach as well as the extended Code Institute Slack community where I found many answers to my questions just by searching previous threads.
+Especially my classmate Marceillo De Wet, who kindly reached out to me and helped me understand the basic of javascript better in a friendly and inspirational one to one session via Huddle.
 And of course my family for their support during my long hours of studies.